mathjax/MathJax-docs/api/callback.rst

 .. describe:: called

     Set to ``true`` after the callback has been called, and undefined otherwise.
-A callback will not be executed a second time unless the callback's :meth:`reset()` method is called first, or its ``autoReset`` property is set to ``true``.
+A callback will not be exectued a second time unless the callback's :meth:`reset()` method is called first, or its ``autoReset`` property is set to ``true``.